 Best Romantic Weekend Getaways from New Orleans

-My room in Houmas House for two nights had Southern antiques, luxurious linens, and views of the landscaped grounds.
-The inn also features intimate courtyards and shaded verandas that invite you to linger.
+Our room in Houmas House for two nights had Southern antiques, luxurious linens, and views of the landscaped grounds.
+The inn also features intimate courtyards and shaded verandas perfect for romance.

-I had lunch at The Carriage House Restaurant on the estate, which served an amazing crawfish étouffée over creamy grits.
+For lunch, head to The Carriage House Restaurant on the estate.
+Try the amazing crawfish étouffée over creamy grits.

-Local tip: Visit on a weekday morning to enjoy the gardens in solitude.
+Local tip: Visit on a weekday morning to enjoy the gardens all to yourselves.
 They truly are a hidden gem!

 - Check prices at 4-star Louisiana Cajun Mansion Bed & Breakfast